extcode/cart_products/Documentation/Index.rst

     ..  card:: :ref:`Introduction <introduction>`

-        Introduction to the extension cart, general information.
+        Introduction to the extension, general information.

     ..  card:: :ref:`For Administrators <administrator>`